malvads/sqlmc/README.md

 ## Features
 - Scans a domain for GET SQL injection vulnerabilities on multiple GET params
-- Scana a domain for POST SQL Injections vulnerabilities on multiple POST params
+- Scans a domain for POST SQL Injections vulnerabilities on multiple POST params
 - Crawls the given URL up to a specified depth
 - Reports vulnerabilities along with server information and depth